kosmos-industrie40/kosmos-analyses-cloud-connector/test.md

 ```

 ### Update model
-In the last section we want to set a stae to the specific contract.
+In the last section we want to set a state to the specific contract.
 Before you can execute the following command, you should
 inserted the data into the database.
+The command to insert those can be found in the previous section.

 ```bash
 curl -X PUT --header 'token:ca397616-e351-47c3-ae7b-0785e6278357' localhost:8080/model/contract-test33 --data '{"state":"test", "models":[{"tag":"tag", "url":"url"}]}'